-Reduction May Result in Certain Rights being Restored
+Reduction to Misdemeanor Results in Certain Rights Restored

 California Law (§17 of the Penal Code) allows a Motion to be filed to request a Felony conviction be reduced to a misdemeanor.
 This can be done at any time, even years after the conviction.
 See, Meyer v.
 Superior Court, 247 Cal.
 App.
 2D 133 (1966)